 With winter comes the return of the eagle to the Stillaguamish River.
 To celebrate these special winter residents, Arlington hosts an annual Eagle Festival.
 The eagles return to feed on salmon that have come to spawn in the clean river gravel.
-The eagle also prey on the snow geese that are feeding in the agricultural fields in the floodplain.
+The eagle also preys on the snow geese that are feeding in the agricultural fields in the floodplain.

-Extreme Chainsaw Carving Show
+Eagle Fest Chainsaw Carving Show

 Location: Legion Park, 114 N. Olympic Avenue

-Award winning chainsaw carvers from the Northwest and beyond will carve wooden eagles and other art for the festival.
+20-award winning chainsaw carvers from the Northwest and beyond will carve wooden eagles and other art for the festival.
 Come see the artists in action!

-Saturday 3:30pm– Live auction of carvings.
+Live auction of selected carvings:

 Nature Art Show